Know and understand the reason tables are used to structure elements within a web page

 21 Website Authoring: Using Tables for Structure

-Why Use Tables for Structure?
+Why Use Tables?

 Header 1 Header 2